村上裕佑

 Profile

-Yusuke Murakami earned a BFA degree in Film and TV from New York University and a Master’s degree in Visual Communication from the Royal College of Art.
-He spent eight years at Hingston Studio in the UK, collaborating with world-renowned artists and brands.
-In 2020, he established the creative collective 3AND in London, which operates globally across a broad spectrum of visual arts, from technology to design.
+Yusuke Murakami holds a BFA in Film and Television from New York University and a Master’s degree in Visual Communication from the Royal College of Art in the UK.
+He spent eight years at Hingston Studio in the UK, where he collaborated on numerous projects with internationally acclaimed artists and brands.

 Work